Was there life on Mars? Perseverance scrapes up promising samples

 NASA and the European Space Agency intend to send spacecraft to Mars to collect the sealed samples and return them to Earth for analysis, launching an Earth Return Orbiter in 2027 and a Sample Retrieval Lander in 2028.

-Two helicopters stashed in the belly of the lander will fly out to find them after the spacecraft touches down, return to base where they'll be placed in a special capsule, and then that capsule will be placed into the 10ft (3 meter) tall Mars Ascent Vehicle (MAV), also initially stored in the belly of the lander, which will take it into the Red Planet's orbit.
+Perseverance will meet with the Sample Retrieval Lander to make the dropoff in a special capsule, but if it doesn't make that meeting, two helicopters stashed in the belly of the lander will fly out to find sealed samples deposited on the ground.
+The 'copters will then return to base where they'll be placed in a special capsule, and then that capsule will be placed into the 10ft (3 meter) tall Mars Ascent Vehicle (MAV), also initially stored in the belly of the lander, which will take it into the Red Planet's orbit.

 Lockheed Martin won the contract to build MAV in February this year and various engineers are starting work on the myriad components and spacecraft that are going to bring the samples back from October this year.
 More on that intricate process here.